jumpingjoy/watchnationpro/index.md

 * Do you know that your kid is safely reaching home from school every day?
 Will it be great if you can keep a track of them, right?

 * Do you know that your grandmother suffering from fever is safe at home?
 Is her body temperature normal?
-Will you feel good if you can keep a track of her body temperature?
+How about you being alerted on her body temparature to your smartwatch and you can keep a track of her body temperature?

 > The problems that smartwatches solve are countless!!
 Read on the full guide to know why you need a smartwatch and what smartwatch you must get for you or your women family members, relatives and female friends.